gaiusfonseca/AutomateBoringStuff/README.md

 - \+ concatenation
 - \* repetition
 > [!IMPORTANT]
 > Can not apply these operators directly to a number, must convert the number to a string first.
-Python does not implicity converts number to a String.
+Python does not implicity convert number to a String.

 ## Comparison Operators
 <!-- TODO: need to escape characters and put them in a table -->